Car Heater Not Working? Here’s Why (and How Alpharetta Drivers Can Fix It

 2. Thermostat Stuck Open

-The thermostat controls coolant flow between the engine and radiator.
-When it’s stuck open, the engine never reaches the proper temperature — meaning lukewarm or cold air even after driving for miles.
+The thermostat controls the coolant flow between the engine and radiator.
+When it’s stuck in an open position, the engine never reaches the proper temperature — meaning lukewarm or cold air even after driving for miles.

 3. Clogged Heater Core

 Over time, debris or rust can block the narrow tubes in your heater core.
-This restricts coolant flow, leading to no heat or weak airflow.
-Sometimes this also causes foggy windows or a faint coolant smell inside the cabin.
+This limits coolant flow, leading to no heat or weak airflow.
+This can also cause foggy windows or a faint coolant smell inside the cabin.

 4. Blower Motor or Fan Resistor Failure